rebaz36/Steganography-React-master/README.md

-This Project was made as a Part of Cryptography Course Studied in the Computer Science (Computer Network & Security) curriculum
+This Project was made as a Part of Cryptography Course Studied in the Computer Science (Computer Network & Security) curriculum <br />
-The course was Taught by Dr. Mustafa
+The course was Taught by Dr. Mustafa <br />
-The Project was Created as a Team Effort by Rebaz Farid & Ahmed Safaa
+The Project was Created as a Team Effort by Rebaz Farid & Ahmed Safaa <br />